 What is myofascial release?

 So what on Earth is myofascial release?
 Well, in order to make things clearer we are going to have to get technical…

 Following physical and emotional trauma, and through poor posture or exercise, fascia scars and hardens in the affected site and sits in a clumped state that causes pain at the sight.
-In a traditional sports massage, a sports physiotherapist will identify areas of fascia in which there are ‘knots’ (bands of myofascial that has clumped together) and will apply a low amount of pressure over prolonged period to help break down these knots and free up the fascia.
+In a traditional sports massage, a sports physiotherapist will identify areas of fascia in which there are ‘knots’ (bands of myofascial that have clumped together) and will apply a low amount of pressure over a prolonged period to help break down these knots and free up the fascia.
 Foam rolling is an alternative to this where the individual applies the pressure through the use of a foam roller.

 What are the benefits?

 Despite being painful (anyone who has had a sports massage will know what I mean), the benefits of myofascial release are numerous.
 From increase flexibility to improve performance, below is a list of the key ones…

 - Limits soreness

 - Decreased risk of injury